kleineluka/burial/README.md

 - **Pretty GUI** 🌸: Based on Ashley's colours, responsive, scales with your screen size, easy to navigate, all that stuff..
 - **By Fans, Not Thieves** 🥰: Burial uses byte-patching to modify/create game content so that assets don't need to be redistributed and a legal copy is required to use Burial.

-While not yet implemented, here are some further planned and in development features..
+While not yet implemented (and even a lot of the above are WIP), here are some further planned and in development features..
 - **Sprite Builder -> Mixer** 🍸: Combine faces and busts to make cursed new things, or use your own artwork.
 - **Mod Creator -> Encrypt** 🩹: Easily encrypt your edited or new resource files back into .k9a format to be used in the game.
 - **Mod Creator -> Dialogue Creator** 💬: Create new dialogue scenes or edit old dialogue in the game.